karolismic/karolismic/README.md

 Embracing the Agile and DevOps philosophies, I am committed to fostering a collaborative environment that thrives on continuous improvement, enabling teams to build, test, and release software with both speed and precision.

 <b>I am:</b>
-- Solution engineer
-- DevOps & Cloud practitioner
+- DevOps & Cloud engineer
 - Data Engineering student at [Turing College](https://www.turingcollege.com/)
 - IT engineer with more than 5 years of experience in the field
 - A strong believer in human and technology collaborative power and its benefits to our growth and quality of life